bencline1/Allpix_GaAs/doc/usermanual/faq.md

     ![Drift and diffusion visualization of charge carrier groups being transported through a high-resistivity CMOS silicon sensor.
-The plot shows the situation after an integration time of , only charge carrier groups which reached the implant side of the sensor are drawn.](../assets/images/linegraph_hrcmos_collected.png)
+The plot shows the situation after an integration time of 20 ns, only charge carrier groups which reached the implant side of the sensor are drawn.](../assets/images/linegraph_hrcmos_collected.png)